dshetty100/Surfs_Up/README.md

 ![Figure1](/Images/Temp_June.PNG)    ![Figure2](/Images/Temp_Dec.PNG)

-- It is observed that there are 1700 weather stations that recorded the June temperature, and 1517 weather stations that recorded the December temperature, between the years 2010-01-01 and 2017-08-23.
+- It is observed that there were 1700 active weather stations that recorded the June temperature, and 1517 active weather stations that recorded the December temperature, between the years, 2010-01-01 and 2017-08-23.
 - The average temperature that was recorded for the month of June was 74.9 degrees and that for the month of December was 71 degrees.
 - The maximum and minimum temperature that were recorded for the month of June were 85 and 64 degrees, respectively, and that for the month of December were 83 and 56 degrees, respectively.